pfheatwole/thesis/_sources/foil_geometry.rst.txt

    `C_f/s` and `r_LE/RP` that are easier to specify with parametric curves.

-The basic model is adequate to represent wings composed of airfoils, but its inflexibility forced incidental complexity into the design curves.
-The expanded model provides additional flexibility, but it's generality can make it difficult for a designer to identify which aspects of the foil structure result in a simple parametric representation.
+The `Basic model`_ is adequate to represent wings arbitrary foils composed of airfoils, but its inflexibility forced incidental complexity into the design curves.
+The `Expanded model`_ provides additional flexibility, but it's generality can make it difficult for a designer to identify which aspects of the foil structure result in a simple parametric representation.
 This section identifies several simplifying assumptions that provide a foundation for a particularly concise representation of many foils (parafoils in particular).
 The result is an intuitive, partially-parametrized foil geometry model that decouples the design curves and allows a parafoil to be rapidly approximated using only minimal available data, even if that data was obtained from a flattened version of the parafoil.

 ..
 To make it clear how this parametrization is valuable for designing